MicrosoftLearning/mslearn-ai-studio/Instructions/04-Use-own-data.md

 ## Use the index in a prompt flow

-Your vector index has been saved in your Azure AI Studio project, enabling you to use it easily in a prompt flow.
+Your vector index has been saved in your Azure AI Foundry project, enabling you to use it easily in a prompt flow.

-1. In Azure AI Studio, in your project, in the navigation pane on the left, under **Tools**, select the **Prompt flow** page.
+1. In Azure AI Foundry portal, in your project, in the navigation pane on the left, under **Tools**, select the **Prompt flow** page.
 1. Create a new prompt flow by cloning the **Multi-Round Q&A on Your Data** sample in the gallery.
 Save your clone of this sample in a folder named `brochure-flow`.
     <details>
       <summary><b>Troubleshooting tip</b>: Permissions error</summary>